-Never one to rest on his laurels, after The Power Station tour ended, Michael embarked on the role most familiar to his fans – that of “Murdoc” in the ABC hit series MacGyver.
-Playing a master assassin who seemingly cannot be killed, he always succeeded in taking out his targets…until MacGyver.
-Murdoc appeared in nine episodes of MacGyver, starting in 1985 throughout the series run and was widely considered MacGyver’s arch nemesis.
-At the same time, Michael was appearing in other top shows and movies as well, such as Melrose Place, Seinfeld, WKRP in Miami Vice, Alf, The Rockford Files, Roseanne, Rockford Files Northern Exposure, Ghoulies, Nightflyers, Pink Cadillac, Diary of a Sex Addict and The Man from Elysian Fields.
-Michael’s performances on MacGyver were so memorable that, in 2019, he was brought back to play the role of Nicholas Helman on the CBS reboot of MacGyver– the mentor of Murdoc in his earlier years, who now has a deadly score to settle with him.
+Michael's love of acting had never subsided and in 1985 he was cast in the role most familiar to his fans – that of “Murdoc” in the ABC hit series MacGyver.
+Playing a master assassin who seemingly could not be killed, Murdoc had always succeeded in taking out his targets until MacGyver.
+Murdoc appeared in nine episodes of MacGyver, starting in 1985 and throughout the series run and was widely considered to be MacGyver’s premier arch nemesis.
+As Michael's acting career in the U.S. was taking off, he was cast in many of the most popular shows of that era, including Melrose Place, Seinfeld, WKRP in Cinncinati, Miami Vice, Alf, Roseanne, The Rockford Files, Northern Exposure, as well as films such as Ghoulies, Nightflyers, Pink Cadillac, Diary of a Sex Addict and The Man from Elysian Fields.
+2018 and 2019 saw Michael return to play another master assassin "Nicholas Hellman" on the new CBS reboot of MacGyver, In a nod to his iconic role he returns as the mentor of the new "Murdoc".